moiatgit/TableView/readme.rst

 * ``BooleanTableView tableView = new BooleanTableView(new boolean[][] { { true, false, true}, {false, true, false}});``

   Creates a grid of 3x2 and initializes it

 * ``tableView.setValues(new boolean[][] { { true, false, true}, {false, true, false}});``

-  Set new values to the table view.
+  Sets new values to the table view.
 Dimensions must match with those at creation time

- Creates a grid of 3x2 and initializes it

 * ``tableView.setValue(4, 3, true);``